Touch screen patents: What was the the first? and what could be the greatest?

 These products won a number of awards and had growing sales - before Fingerworks was bought by Apple in 2005 and promptly shut down.
 Westerman was hired by Apple, and has not said much since, no doubt bound by Apple employment polices.
 However he is still inventing - a search for Apple patents listing Westerman as the inventor uncovered 641 patents in 104 families, the most recent filed in February 2017.

-Is US6323846 the greatest touch screen patent filed?
+Based on its technical contribution, is US6323846 the greatest touch screen patent filed?
 'Greatest' is a subjective question of course - but this patent does have an exceptional Amberscore value, and discloses a big advance in multi-touch technology.

 Regardless of how we might rank other patents, there is no doubt that Westerman, whether at the University of Delaware, Fingerworks or Apple has made a huge contribution to the world of touch screens.